umautobots/LONER/README.md

 2. Paths to the dataset, calibration, and groundtruth trajectory.
 The groundtruth trajectory is used for evaluation, in case you want to run with GT poses, and to pre-compute the world cube.
 3. `experiment_name`: Specifies the default prefix for output directories.
 4. `changes`: This is a dictionary specifying which settings to override in the defaults.
 See `cfg/fusion_portable/mcr.yaml` for an example of this in use.

-Next, if you specified `--lite` when running `run_fusion_portable.py`, the settings as determined above will be augmented with the settings in `cfg/Loner_slam_lite.yaml`.

 Finally, if you want to run an ablation study or try sets of parameters, you may pass `--overrides <path_to_yaml>` to `run_fusion_portable.py`.
 See `cfg/traj_ablation.py` for an example.
 You specify a path (in yaml) to the parameter, then one or more possible values.
 By default, for each value you specified in the overrides file, one trial of the algorithm will be run.
 Each trial will run with the settings as determined above, but with that one additional parameter changed.
 You may also pass `--run_all_combos` which will try all combinations of parameters specified in the overrides.